 Human Studies in Pregnancy

-Atazanavir/ritonavir combined with tenofovir disoproxil fumarate (TDF) and emtricitabine provides a complete once-a-day antiretroviral therapy (ART) regimen for pregnant women; however, the atazanavir AUC in pregnant women in the third trimester receiving concomitant TDF compared with women who were not receiving concomitant TDF was 30% lower, an effect similar to that seen in non-pregnant adults.8,11 The increase in atazanavir AUC postpartum relative to that in the third trimester was similar for women taking concomitant TDF and for those not taking concomitant TDF.8 On the other hand, a smaller PK study did not demonstrate that concomitant TDF resulted in lower atazanavir AUC or higher risk of trough <0.15 mg/L (target for treatment-naive patients) in pregnant women in their third trimester.13 In a therapeutic drug monitoring (TDM) study of 103 women (mostly African) in Paris, there was no difference in risk of atazanavir trough <0.15 mg/L between women who did and those who did not take concomitant TDF.9
+ATV/r combined with tenofovir disoproxil fumarate (TDF) and emtricitabine provides a complete, once-daily antiretroviral therapy regimen for pregnant women.
+However, the ATV AUC of pregnant women in the third trimester who received concomitant TDF was 30% lower than the ATV AUC of women who were not receiving concomitant TDF, an effect similar to that seen in nonpregnant adults.9,12 The increase in ATV AUC postpartum relative to ATV AUC in the third trimester was similar for women taking concomitant TDF and for those not taking concomitant TDF.9 On the other hand, a smaller PK study demonstrated that concomitant TDF did not result in lower ATV AUC or a higher risk of ATV trough concentrations <0.15 mg/L (the target trough concentration for treatment-naive patients) in pregnant women during their third trimester.16 In a therapeutic drug monitoring (TDM) study of 103 women (who were mostly African) in Paris, the proportions of women with ATV trough concentration <0.15 mg/L were similar for women who did and women who did not take concomitant TDF.10

 Placental and Breast Milk Passage